Skip to content

 Do you know how to prepare a bluefin to get the most out of each fish?
 See how the masters do it!

 - How to butcher a whole tuna: every cut of fish explained Watch video

-If tagging is done properly and recorded accurately, tagged fish provide useful data for researchers.
-A tagged and recaptured fish tells a story about movement, growth, and sometimes natural mortality rates across the population.
+A tagged and recaptured SBT tells a story about movement, growth, and sometimes natural mortality rates across the population.

-You can help researchers get useful data from a tagged fish, by tagging and recording information correctly and handling and releasing the fish with care.
-Reporting on any recaptures of tagged bluefin also provides a rare opportunity to learn more about these iconic fish
+You can help researchers gather useful data about SBT, by tagging and recording information correctly, and handling and releasing the fish with care.
+Reporting any recaptures of tagged bluefin also helps us learn more about these iconic fish.